 A proper living wage in Bangladesh can provide employee satisfaction.
 Employees can get a better work-life balance and stay away from financial stress.
 In short, balanced living wages help to create a healthier work culture in Bangladesh.

-Bangladesh has made strides in adjusting the minimum wage in Bangladesh.
-But some groups of workers are not satisfied as there reflects a difference in their minimum wage and living wage.
-Governments and associations, like the Fair Labor Association and RISE (Reimagining Industry to Support Equality) project, are now coming forward to ensure fair wages to workers.
+Government and associations, like the Fair Labor Association and RISE (Reimagining Industry to Support Equality) project, are now coming forward to ensure fair wages to workers.
 This may help workers improve their quality of life resulting in the utmost workforce.